Italian Figure Skating Championships

-Carlo Fassi currently holds the record for winning the most Italian championships in men's singles (with twelve), and also holds the record in pair skating with his partner Grazia Barcellona (with ten).
-Carolina Kostner holds the record in women's singles (with nine).
-Barbara Fusar-Poli and Maurizio Margaglio hold the record in ice dance (with nine), although Fusar-Poli won an additional championship with a previous partner.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
+Alberto Bonacossa and Carlo Fassi are tied for winning the most Italian Championship titles in men's singles (with ten each); Fassi also holds the record in pair skating with his partner Grazia Barcellona (with nine).
+Carolina Kostner holds the record in women's singles (with nine), while Barbara Fusar-Poli and Maurizio Margaglio hold the record in ice dance (with nine), although Fusar-Poli won an additional title with a previous partner.